open5gs/open5gs/docs/_docs/guide/03-5g-eir.md

 prevent concurrent conflicting writes.
 Provisioning tools must also validate the supported PEI/SUPI formats described below.

-**Registration timing.** The check runs once per initial registration attempt, after NAS security is established and the device's PEI has been obtained, and before Registration Accept is sent.
-It does not run on Service Request.
+**Registration timing.** The AMF checks non-emergency registration after Security Mode Complete, including mobility/periodic registration and the inter-AMF path when they run Security Mode Control.
+Emergency registration and Service Request do not trigger the check.
+A registration that reuses a valid NAS security context and skips Security Mode Control also skips the check.
+An absent or unsupported PEI follows `missing_pei_action`.
+The MME checks non-emergency attach after Security Mode Complete; TAU remains outside its check scope.

 **Current limitations.** This implementation supports `imei-` (15 digits), `imeisv-` (16 digits), and IMSI-based SUPIs (`imsi-`, 6–15 digits).
 Matching uses the supplied PEI string exactly; IMEI and IMEISV are not normalized to the same device identity.
 GPSI-based lookup, other PEI/SUPI formats, and optional feature negotiation are not implemented.
 It does not include CEIR federation, TAC-range/wildcard rules, bulk import, or a WebUI for managing `eir` records.